kyma-project/kyma/resources/ark/README.md

     TestResources(namespace string)
 }
 ```
+The functions work as follows:

+- The `TestResources` function validates if the test data is working as expected.
-- The `CreateResources` function is called before the backup process starts, to install the required test data.
+- The `CreateResources` function installs the required test data before the backup process starts.
-- The `TestResources` function is called after the `CreateResources` function to validate if the test data is working like expected.
-After the pipeline did a backup and restore on the cluster the `TestResources` function is called again to validate the restore was working as expected.
+- After the pipeline executes backup and restore on the cluster, the `TestResources` function validates if the restore worked as expected.

 Register the test in the [E2E tests](https://github.com/kyma-project/kyma/tree/master/tests/end-to-end/backup-restore-test).